 An interactive H5P element has been excluded from this version of the text.
-You can view it online
+You can view it online here:

 - 1. Stage 1 in the Design Thinking Process: Empathy - 2.
 Stage 2 in the Design Thinking Process: Define - 3.
 Stage 3 in the Design Thinking Process: Ideate - 4.
 Stage 4 in the Design Thinking Process: Prototype - 5.
 Stage 5 in the Design Thinking Process: Test - 6.
 5 Game-Changing Design Thinking Examples to Learn From - 7.
-12 Great Design Thinking Examples You Can Use to Seek Inspiration
+12 Great Design Thinking Examples You Can Use to Seek Inspiration - 8.
+Game Storming for Innovative Ideas - 9.
+Intuit: Designing for Delight in Product Management YouTube video - 10.
+Intuit: Online Course - 11.
+History of 3D Printing: It's Older Thank You Think - 12.
+20 Products That Are Now Being Made Using 3D Printing

-- 8. 20 Products That Are Now Being Made Using 3D Printing - 9.
-The Importance of Prototyping in UX Designing - 10.
-3D Printing History and Overview Wikipedia - 11.
-55 Useful, Cool Things to 3D Print - 12.
-History of 3D Printing: It's Older Thank You Think
+- 13. The Importance of Prototyping in UX Designing - 14.
+3D Printing History and Overview Wikipedia - 15.
+56+ Coolest Things to 3D Print